 }

-is now pointing at memory that has been destroyed (and thus no longer belongs to the application).
+now points to memory that has been destroyed (and therefore no longer belongs to the application).
 Any further use of data

-This feature can be quite useful (when you want this conversion to happen easily, see std::string).
-But you should definitely be aware of it and think carefully about creating single argument constructors.
+This feature can be pretty useful (when you want this conversion to happen easily, see std::string).
+But you should be aware of it and think carefully about creating single argument constructors.

 Problem 3: Null de-referencing